mimblewimble/site/general_funding.md

 Please note the 2nd address is a [Bech32 address](https://en.bitcoin.it/wiki/Bech32_adoption), so please ensure your wallet supports sending to a Bech32 address to use it.
 Many wallets and exchanges now support this, and you can [check adoption here](https://en.bitcoin.it/wiki/Bech32_adoption).

 #### Please verify the donation addresses as shown above in your browser matches the source for this page on [mimblewimble/site](https://github.com/mimblewimble/site/blob/master/general_funding.md).

-## Current Funds

-As of Feb.
-3rd 2019

-* 676.85 ツ from the grinmint donation account
-* 8.22 BTC (excess on above BTC addresses are earmarked for security audits)

 ## What is this fund